pixisai/go-nessie/nessie-client/docs/PutContentOperationForAContentKey4.md

 ### NewPutContentOperationForAContentKey4

-`func NewPutContentOperationForAContentKey4(key AddedContentKey, content Content8, ) *PutContentOperationForAContentKey4`
+`func NewPutContentOperationForAContentKey4(key GetMultipleContentsRequest1RequestedKeysInner, content Content8, ) *PutContentOperationForAContentKey4`

 NewPutContentOperationForAContentKey4 instantiates a new PutContentOperationForAContentKey4 object
 This constructor will assign default values to properties that have it defined,